-The US Department of State's 2011 human rights report2 noted that the Ethiopian regime is responsible for massive human rights violations including arrests of hundreds of opposition members, activists, journalists, and bloggers.
-Other human rights violations identified include torture, beating, abuse, and mistreatment of detainees by security forces; harsh and at times life-threatening prison conditions; arbitrary arrest and detention; restrictions on freedom of assembly, association, and movement; and police, administrative, and judicial corruption.
+The US Department of State's 2011 human rights report noted that the Ethiopian regime is responsible for massive human rights violations including arrests of hundreds of opposition members, activists, journalists, and bloggers.
+Other human rights violations identified include torture, beating, abuse, and mistreatment of detainees by security forces; harsh and at times life-threatening prison conditions; arbitrary arrest and detention; restrictions on freedom of assembly, association, and movement; police, administrative, and judicial corruption.

 Land acquisitions are one area of widespread human right violations in Ethiopia.
-In its aggressive pursuit of agricultural investment, and through its so-called villagization program, the Ethiopian government has forcibly displaced hundreds of thousands of indigenous people from their lands, and has arbitrarily arrested and beaten individuals who have refused to comply with its policies.3 Rapes and killings involving security forces have also been reported in Lower Omo and Gambella regions.
+In its aggressive pursuit of agricultural investment, and through its so-called villagization program, the Ethiopian government has forcibly displaced hundreds of thousands of indigenous people from their lands, and has arbitrarily arrested and beaten individuals who have refused to comply with its policies.
+Rapes and killings involving security forces have also been reported in Lower Omo and Gambella regions.
 In the process of villagization, the government has destroyed livelihoods, and has rendered small-scale farmers and pastoralist communities dependent on food aid and fearful of their own survival.
-These actions are in direct contravention of Ethiopia's obligations under international human rights law.